China's HNA Tourism Group takes stake in France's Pierre & Vacances

-Nov 9 (Reuters) - Pierre & Vacances shares rose as much as 9 percent on Monday after it announced a tie-up with HNA Tourism Group that will see the Chinese company take a 10 percent stake in the French operator of Center Parcs holiday resorts.
+(Reuters) - Pierre & Vacances (PVAC.PA) shares rose as much as 9 percent on Monday after it announced a tie-up with HNA Tourism Group that will see the Chinese company take a 10 percent stake in the French operator of Center Parcs holiday resorts.

 The companies said they would set up a joint venture, 60 percent-owned by HNA Tourism Group, aimed at creating holiday destinations near major Chinese cities such as Shanghai, Beijing, Chengdu and Fuzhou.